 With the industry booming these past few years, CBD businesses have sprouted all over the world and with them, an excess of information and misinformation about what exactly CBD is, and what it does.
-We’ve come up with an easy-to-read guide for you to get to know cannabidiol as we move into the new year.
+We’ve come up with an easy-to-read intro guide to CBD for you to get to know cannabidiol as we move into the new year.
 Because our job isn’t just to create well-being products, it’s to help educate people about CBD and if it’s the right fit for them.

 If you’re curious about hemp extracts, cannabidiol and their benefits, then read on.

 Where does CBD come from?

 Cannabidiol is the second-most active ingredient in hemp and marijuana after THC.
 Whatever plant from which CBD is extracted, it’s exactly the same on a molecular level.
 Basically, it’s a plant compound that makes up approximately 40% of hemp or cannabis plants.
-For the sake of this blog and in general, we’ll just talk about CBD that’s extracted from hemp since it’s most likely what’s being produced in the U.S.A
+For the sake of this intro guide to CBD and in general, we’ll just talk about CBD that’s extracted from hemp, since it’s most likely what’s being produced in the U.S.A